 Hi, I’m Nathaniel Mallet.
-I’m a senior software developer and team lead at IBM.
+I’m a senior software developer manager at IBM.
 There are a lot of things that interest me in the software business, but right now, my main interests are analytics, web development, development automation and how to improve software development skills.

 Outside of work, I’m a husband and a father, and I spend a lot of time trying to get better at both.
 With the little time I have left, I split my time between a few hobbies:

-- I read a lot, mostly Business and Technology, but also Science Fiction, 20th Century History and art
+- I read a lot, mostly Business and Technology, but also Science Fiction, History

 - I listen to a lot of music.
-My tastes are broad, but I am a bit of a heavy metal aficionado
+My tastes are broad, but I generally prefer Heavy Metal, and lately, Stoner Rock

 Short Career History